 Since its construction, the gate has been the site of major historical events in Germany.
-It is now considered, rightfully or wrongly, a symbol of the tumultuous history of both Europe and Germany.
+It is now considered a symbol of the tumultuous history of both Europe and Germany.

 Style: Romanesque revival

 Completed in 1855, The Smithsonian Institution Building is built in Seneca red sandstone in a faux Norman style.
-This is a combination of Romanesque Revival and Gothic styles.
+It is a combination of Romanesque Revival and Gothic styles.

-It was the winning entry of James Renwick Junior in 1846 nationwide held competition for its design.
-It was originally meant to be built in white marble and then in yellow sandstone but the designers and building committee finally settled on Seneca sandstone.
+It was the winning entry of James Renwick Junior in an 1846 nationwide competition for its design.
+It was originally meant to be built in white marble, and then in yellow sandstone, but the designers and building committee finally settled on Seneca sandstone.

 The change in materials was due to it being less expensive than marble and very easy to work.

-It is one of this ancient city's most iconic and striking landmarks and a popular tourist attraction.
-The Tower is nine-stories tall at a total height of 66.9 meters.
+It is one of this ancient city's most iconic and striking landmarks and a very popular tourist attraction.
+The tower is nine-stories tall, at a total height of 219 feet (66.9 meters).

-At the time of its construction in 1348, it was the tallest construction in the city.
+At the time of its construction in the 14th century, it was the tallest construction in the city.
 It is built in the Romanesque style and was erected during the expansion of the Genoese colony in Constantinople.

-When the city was captured by the Ottoman's, the tower was modified as an observation tower for spotting fires in the city.
-Today it has a restaurant and cafe at its upper levels which provide unparalleled views of the city and river Bosphorus.
+When the city was captured by the Ottomans, the tower was modified to act as an observation tower for spotting fires in the city.
+Today it has a restaurant and cafe at its upper levels which provides unparalleled views of the city and river Bosphorus.

 8. The Church of the Holy Sepulchre, Jerusalem

-The Church of the Holy Sepulchre in Jerusalem is a church in the Christian quarter of the city.
-Although the church can trace its origins to the 4th Century AD it was refurbished by Crusaders in the Romanesque style in the 12th Century.
+The Church of the Holy Sepulchre in Jerusalem is a church in the Christian quarter of the city, built on the traditional site of Jesus' crucifixion and burial.
+Although the church can trace its origins to the 4th Century AD, it has a long history.

 9. The New York Stock Exchange, 18 Broad Street, New York